 In the present study, we had two goals.
-First, we sought to measure children’s acquisition of productive syntactic rules that govern counting – what we called “decade productivity”, described below,” to determine when such knowledge emerges, and how it is related to general counting experience (e.g., highest count).
-Second, we asked whether such knowledge of such productive rules was related to both acquisition of successor function knowledge and the belief that numbers are infinite.
+First, we sought to measure children’s acquisition of the “decade+unit rule” to determine when such knowledge emerges, and how it is related to general counting experience (e.g., highest count).
+Second, we asked whether knowledge of such a rule was related to both acquisition of successor function knowledge and the belief that numbers are infinite.
 To do this, we presented 4- and 5-year-old children with three tasks.

-First, to assess children’s decade productivity, we tested them with the “Highest Count” task.
+First, to assess children’s counting productivity, we tested them with the “Highest Count” task.
 A critical difference between this study and previous work is how we evaluated children’s highest count.
 Specifically, in previous studies of successor function knowledge, a child’s highest count was defined as the highest number to which they could count before their first error.
 While this is likely a good first-pass measure of how much training children have received, it leaves open whether a particular child has acquired a productive rule or has simply memorized their count sequence.
 For this reason, we explored not only how high children could count without error, but also which number they stopped on, and what they did when provided with the next number.
-As already noted, previous studies find that children’s highest counts are not randomly distributed, and that instead their most common first error occurs at decade transitions, compatible with having learned a decade rule (i.e., that 2-digit numbers are formed by composing a decade label, “N-ty”, with a unit label between one and nine – e.g., forty-nine).
+As already noted, previous studies find that children’s highest counts are not randomly distributed, and that instead their most common first error occurs at decade transitions, compatible with having learned a decade+unit rule.
 To test whether children count up to decades (e.g., up to 29, 39, or 49) by exploiting such a rule, we provided children who stopped at a decade transition with the next decade term (e.g., 30, 40, or 50) and asked whether they could then continue counting.
-We reasoned that children who have acquired a productive decade rule should be able to count higher once decade terms are provided - i.e., they should know that for any decade label N-ty, the next number in the counting sequence should be N-ty-one, followed by N-ty-two, etc., providing evidence for a structure like the one in (2):
+We reasoned that children who have acquired a productive decade+unit rule should be able to count higher once decade terms are provided - i.e., they should know that for any decade label N-ty, the next number in the counting sequence should be N-ty-one, followed by N-ty-two, etc.